MrZakos/TheGame/README.md

 A websocket game implementation using .NET Core 5 (ASP Kestral)

 # Run
-you need to run the server(TheGame.Server) and then run many clints(TheGame.ClientConsoleRunner) as you wish
+you need to run the server(TheGame.Server) and then run many clients(TheGame.ClientConsoleRunner) as you wish
 - option A : Visual Studio
 - option B : using CLI
 ```sh